KV43

 Tomb KV43 is the burial place of Thutmose IV, a pharaoh of the Eighteenth Dynasty in the Valley of the Kings in Luxor, Egypt.
 He was interred with two of his children who predeceased him.
 The tomb has a dog-leg shape, typical of the layout of early Eighteenth dynasty tombs.
 KV43 was rediscovered in 1903 by Howard Carter, excavating on behalf of Theodore M. Davis.
+The tomb lacks Thutmose's mummy, which was found in 1898 in KV35, where many royal coffins were moved in ancient times.

 History

 Burial and restoration

 Thutmose IV ruled as pharaoh during the mid-Eighteenth Dynasty of the New Kingdom of Ancient Egypt.
 He was interred in tomb KV43 in the Valley of the Kings with two of his children who died before him, Prince Amenemhat and Princess Tentamun.